alakeldev/hi-task-me-app/README.md

 #### 404 page

-Our 404 page has a simple design that displays the application title and error description.
-Additionally, there is a small text with a link that guides users back to the start page of the application.
+This page is designed to be simple and straightforward, displaying only the application title and error description.
+Additionally, it includes a small text with a link that guides users back to the start page of the application.

 ![404 Page](assets/readme-images/404.png)